What are the SEIS Company Requirements?

 - Neither the issuing company nor any qualifying 90% subsidiary may be a member of a partnership.

-- The company cannot have received any investment under either the EIS or VCT scheme before using the SEIS to raise investment.
-However, the SEIS compliments the other schemes and further investment can be raised using the EIS or VCT scheme after the SEIS.
+- The company cannot have received any investment under either the EIS or VCT scheme before using SEIS.
+However, SEIS compliments the other schemes and you can raise further investment with EIS or VCT afterwards.

 Once the company has satisfied all the necessary requirements, an application must be made to HMRC for the certificates.